-A sound supply chain management is key to providing our clients with efficient and reliable services to the pinnacle of our potential, which directly influences and reflects the operational competence of the Group.
-Enthusiastically engaging with our subcontractors allows the Group to holistically implement ESG principles and integrate objectives into the operating processes.
-This brought us constant communication with subcontractors and we can regularly appraise the level of ESG integration that they implement in internal processes, ensuring their adherence to our criteria and specifications.
+Efficient and reliable services are crucial to our clients, and a sound supply chain management is key to achieving this.
+It directly reflects the operational competence of our Group.
+We actively engage with our subcontractors to holistically implement ESG principles and integrate objectives into our manufacturing and operating processes.
+This includes regular communication with our subcontractors, allowing us to appraise the level of ESG integration they implement in their internal processes.
+We ensure their adherence to our criteria and specifications, thereby promoting our commitment to ESG principles throughout our supply chain.